MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 While there is no app available for the Windows platform, you can use any web browser such as Microsoft Edge or Google Chrome to access the web portal.

-### How to create a Google Store account for uploading an Android app?
+### How to create a Google Store account for uploading an Android app

-If you have a Google account, it can be used to sign in with the Google store.
+If you have a Google account, it can be used to sign in with the Google Store.
 For further details [**go here**](https://support.google.com/googleplay/answer/2521798?hl=en).

-### How to upload my Android app on the Google Play Store?
+### How to upload my Android app on the Google Play Store

 [**Here**](../infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md) is a step-by-step guide on publishing your mobile application.